xsoma/worthless/readme.md

 ## "soma projects" community servers

-- if you want other good sources, or just having a good community, [click here!](https://discord.gg/invite/WPag8RJ)
+- if you want other good sources [click here!](https://discord.gg/invite/WPag8RJ)

 ## how to's